pablo-abc/felte/packages/site/markdown/docs/latest/svelte/en/extending-felte.md

 ## Extending Felte

-> **NOTE**: This API is not set in stone yet.
-It is open for change on feedback or future needs.
->
-> If you're a package author and this API is missing any feature, please do [open an issue](https://github.com/pablo-abc/felte/issues) or [make a pull request](https://github.com/pablo-abc/felte/pulls).

 You might have noticed that both `reporters` and `validators` make use of the `extend` property in the configuration for `createForm`.
 This is because both of these make use of Felte's extensibility.
 We will call any package that extends Felte an `extender` from now.

 An `extender` is a simple function that gets called when `createForm` is called, when the `form` action is called and whenever the form changes.